 Underground Atlanta was recently purchased from the City of Atlanta by a developer and is awaiting redevelopment.
 Atlanta Mayor Kasim Reed referred to the $34.6 million sale of the underground mall “another milestone in the revitalization of South Downtown Atlanta.”

-As of fall 2017, Underground Atlanta is in transition while awaiting redevelopment and our editors no longer recommend it as a destination when visiting Downtown Atlanta.
+As of 2021, Underground Atlanta is in transition while awaiting redevelopment and our editors no longer recommend it as a destination when visiting Downtown Atlanta.

 “a great many vacant storefronts, overall, the place felt like a ghost town”